-Due to the porous nature of grout, this gunk will work itself into the pores and, over time, progressively become more difficult to remove with regular cleaning.
+Due to the porous nature of grout, this gunk will work itself into the pores.
+And over time, progressively become more difficult to remove with regular cleaning.

-Steam cleaning, on the other hand, remains to be the most effective because it uses the power of steam and scrubbing without the need for hazardous detergents and chemicals.
+Steam cleaning, on the other hand, remains to be the most effective.
+It uses the power of steam and scrubbing without the need for hazardous detergents and chemicals.

 If you’re on the market for a brand new steam cleaner, you will find tons of options and designs.
 You can get a general-purpose steam cleaner that heats water past its boiling point in no time and maintains the steam running for 30 minutes approximately.

 If you’re looking for a bathroom wall tile steam cleaner, make sure you purchase a multi-purpose, canister steam cleaner.